EliAndrewC/l7r/setting/l7r.md

 ## The Sparrow Clan

-After his Imperial Majesty Hantei the Tenth gifted his Empire with the then-new system of the [Six Ministries](https://karmicinquisitors.obsidianportal.com/wikis/six-ministries), some within the great clans wrestled with the various ways to apply this new structure upon their existing way of life.
+After his Imperial Majesty Hantei the Tenth gifted his Empire with the then-new system of the [Six Ministries](https://karmicinquisitors.obsidianportal.com/wikis/six-ministries), some within the Great Clans wrestled with the various ways to apply this new structure upon their existing way of life.

 In particular, while every domain had always collected taxes, the new Ministry of Revenue standardized both the assessment of land yield and the rates of tax and rent.
 Taxes could now be no more than one-third the estimated land yield, and rent no more than one-sixth, mandated by Imperial decree that even tenant farmers need never surrender more than half the expected output of their fields.